Arrays are contiguous sequence of homogeneous elements.

 [0 - n]

-(math or xor): https://leetcode.com/problems/missing-number - Single number appearing once and others exactly twice (xor): https://leetcode.com/problems/single-number
+(math or xor): https://leetcode.com/problems/missing-number - Single number appearing once and others exactly twice (xor or sort): https://leetcode.com/problems/single-number

 - Tell if any number appears atleast twice (Contains Duplicate) (set): https://leetcode.com/problems/contains-duplicate